logo

 Petition for a New Church

-Design & Planning
+Design and Planning

-Modifications & Construction
+Modifications and Construction

 Consecration Ceremony